Floods happen. Don’t let rising waters cost you your home.

 Even if you live far away from a water source, you can still be a victim of flooding.
 Protecting yourself is easy.
 Flood Insurance is available to most homeowners, renters and business owners nationwide.

 Floods can happen any time of year, from a wide range of sources.
 Heavy rains, melting snow, poor drainage systems, and hurricanes can cause flooding.
 Everyone lives in a flood zone, which are areas of low, moderate and high risk.
 Just because a flood hasn’t happened in the past, doesn’t mean it won’t in the future.

 How Flood Insurance Can Protect You

-Damage caused by floods is not covered under a standard homeowners policy.
-Also, there is a 30-day waiting period before a flood policy takes effect, so don’t wait before it’s too late.
+Also note, there is a 30-day waiting period before a flood policy takes effect, therefore, do not wait until it’s too late.
 Only a flood insurance policy can offer the protection and peace of mind you need for your home and your belongings in case of a flood.